ChrisDTon/Herd-Mentality/README.md

 # Website Flow:

+- Website is designed with 16:9 ascpect ratio

+# Website Flow:

 1. Choose a name
 2. Enter a waiting room for everyone to get in /does not stop anyone from joining later
 3. Press start when everyone is in